Castanea dentata Up to 100'

 Before 1900 American chestnut was one of the most important deciduous trees in the eastern U.S. The arrow-straight rot-resistant wood was used for everything from mine timbers to musical instruments.
 Delicious sweet nuts were an important food for wildlife and humans.

-The Asian fungus Cryphonectria parasitica (chestnut blight) was discovered in Brooklyn in 1904; within 50 years it killed virtually every chestnut tree in the eastern U.S. The blight does not kill the roots however, and rare isolated stands of mature trees can still be found.
+Chestnut blight, an Asian fungus Cryphonectria parasitica, showed up in Brooklyn in 1904; within 50 years it killed virtually every chestnut tree in the eastern U.S. The blight does not kill the roots however, and rare isolated stands of mature trees can still be found.

-The trees we’re offering are not immune to blight but were harvested from healthy trees and will likely thrive if there is no active blight infection nearby.
+The trees we offer are not immune to blight but were harvested from healthy trees and will likely thrive if there’s no active blight infection nearby.
 Fast growing and straight trunked with a wide-branching magnificent rounded crown.
 Fragrant white blooms in July.
 Ribbed sharp-toothed lustrous dark green foliage.
 Yellow fall color.

 Prefers loamy well-drained acidic soil and full sun.
 Two or more needed for pollination but will cross-pollinate with Asian and European chestnuts.
 Precocious, bearing heavy crops of nuts in 10 years.
 From each American Chestnut purchase, Fedco will donate $3 to support the work of the American Chestnut Foundation Maine Chapter.
 Z4.
 Maine Grown.
 (1-3' bare-root trees)